 Answer: Missouri Alumnus

 MIZZOU magazine is widely regarded as the way for alumni to stay informed about the University of Missouri.
-It's been that way for 98 years.
+It's been that way since 1912.
 Whether you prefer to leaf through the print magazine or experience it online, the quarterly provides news and information about Mizzou to nearly a quarter of a million readers.
 More

 What were alumni association dues in 1912?